firefly-iii/docs/docs/docs/data-importer/advanced/automation.md

 Firefly III can import from the command line.
 Either by calling [the Docker container](../installation/docker.md), or by using your [self-hosted instance](../installation/self-hosted.md).

+### CSV, camt.053 files and JSON files

+Importing CSV or camt.053 data requires two separate files: the actual content (CSV or XML) and a JSON configuration file.
+You have get this configuration file *first*, by doing a single import through the UI.
+Once you have the JSON configuration file you can use it to import any file from your bank, assuming the structure of the file is the same.

+If you import from Nordigen or Salt Edge, you just need the JSON configuration file from the data importer.
+This can be a little confusing because Nordigen also offers JSON downloads of your raw transactions.
+All you need to import is the JSON file from the data importer itself.
+This will contain enough information to download everything from Nordigen or Salt Edge.

 ### Introduction

 The following environment variable need to be set.
 This value must match the local directory.
 If you're using Docker, set it to `/import`.